 Asset Based Lending (“ABL”) remains an important route to funding for many retailers, wholesalers and manufacturing small to medium enterprise (“SME”) businesses in particular; and will continue to be a key access to funds both in its current guise and in future form as funding and security pools change.
 ABL remains the most fluid and flexible form of security with SMEs reliant on floating charge lending incorporating inventory revolving facilities along with the primary invoice finance form of ABL supported by additional plant and machinery and property term loan facilities.

-Further risks loom with UK ABL under threat from the 2020 Crown Preference plans with proposals for the crown to be preferential in respect of floating charge lending that would likely impact inventory in particular.
-Undoing the Enterprise Act effectively leads to the crown once more ‘jumping the queue’.
+Further risks loom with UK ABL under threat from the 2020 finance bill plans, with the Crown being given secondary preferential creditor stats in respect of certain tax liabilities.
+This enhanced status is at the cost of floating charge security and would likely impact inventory in particular.
+Undoing the Enterprise Act effectively leads to the Crown once more ‘jumping the queue’.
 Lenders secured on an inventory floating charge may well be exposed and under collateralised in an insolvency.
 Crown liabilities need to be up to date to mitigate exposure and risk.
-Should proposals be approved; and there continues to be a great deal of opposition, floating charge lending could be as risky as unsecured lending.
-The UK needs reliable access to ABL funds to operate; and putting floating charges at risk may restrict access to flexible funding in the future, which will only be detrimental to HMRC in the long term.
+The UK needs reliable access to ABL funds to operate; and putting floating charge security at risk may impact access to flexible funding in the future, which will only be detrimental to HMRC in the long term.